glic3rinu/passlib/docs/install.rst

    support for the BCrypt hash algorithm.
-   This is required if you want to handle BCrypt hashes, and your OS does not provide native BCrypt support via stdlib's :mod:`!crypt` (this is pretty much all non-BSD systems).
+   This is required if you want to handle BCrypt hashes, and your OS does not provide native BCrypt support via stdlib's :mod:`!crypt` (which includes pretty much all non-BSD systems).

 * `M2Crypto <http://chandlerproject.org/bin/view/Projects/MeTooCrypto>`_